physiopy/phys2bids/docs/contributorfile.rst

 Other labels
 ^^^^^^^^^^^^
 -  Invalid: These PRs don't seem right.
 They actually seem so not right that they won’t be further processed.
-This label invalidates an Hacktoberfest contribution.
+This label invalidates a Hacktoberfest contribution.
 If you think this is wrong, start a discussion in the relevant issue (or open one if missing).
 Reviewers are asked to give an explanation for the use of this label.

 .. _g1i: